Mattapan: Government and infrastructure

-The United States Postal Service operates the Mattapan Post Office.
+The United States Postal Service operates the Zip Code 02126 Mattapan Post Office.
+The zip code also includes parts of Hyde Park, Forest Hills and a large part of the Lower Mills neighborhoods.

 Mattapan is mainly made up of triple and double decker houses.
-Each apartment of the triple/double deckers consist of three bedrooms, kitchen, one bathroom and living room.
+Each apartment of the triple/double deckers consist of either two or three bedrooms, kitchen, one bathroom and living room.
 They were designed to house small unit families.
-Mattapan also has a few apartment style buildings.
-Some of these can be found on River Street.
+Mattapan also has a few apartment style buildings, some of which can be found on River Street.
 Most apartment complexes have a maximum of three bedrooms.
 These apartments were built recently and an example of this is Mattapan Heights, which was an abandoned rehabilitation facility that was then turned into a gated community with major townhouse apartment styles.
-Other types of housing are ‘School Housing by Lower Mills’, these complexes are new development in the community.
+Other types of housing are ‘School Housing by Lower Mills’; these complexes are new development in the community.